Richard Beasley (serial killer): Conviction and sentence of Beasley

 On March 21, 2013, the jury unanimously recommended the death penalty for the deaths of all the three Craigslist murder victims.
 An official sentencing hearing was originally scheduled to take place on March 26, 2013, before it was postponed to April 4, 2013.

 On April 4, 2013, Beasley was formally sentenced to death by Summit County Common Pleas Judge Lynne Callahan.
-In her comment on Beasley's three death sentences, Prosecutor Sherri Bevan Walsh stated that Beasley was a "cold-blooded manipulator with zero regard for human life", and he also never showed remorse for his actions, and she added that while it was never a happy occasion to condemn a person to death row, capital punishment was the "most appropriate sentence" for Beasley.
+In her comment on Beasley's three death sentences, Prosecutor Sherri Bevan Walsh stated that Beasley was a "cold-blooded manipulator with zero regard for human life", and he also never showed remorse for his actions.
+She added that while it was never a happy occasion to condemn a person to death row, it was the "most appropriate sentence" for Beasley.

 During the sentencing hearing, victim impact statements were made by the victims' families and the surviving victim Scott Davis.
 Davis told the court that he was grateful to be alive and thanked the judge for sentencing Beasley to death, denouncing Beasley as a beast and addressed the families of the murder victims that none of the three men deserved to meet such brutal ends.
 The twin sister of one of the deceased victims, David Pauley, told the defendant that he had taken away her "best friend, confidant and (her) twin", and expressed rebuff at Beasley's own claims as a preacher or chaplain, stating that "no true man of God would take lives".

 Fate of Brogan Rafferty

-Meanwhile, the murder trial of Beasley's accomplice, Brogan Rafferty, was held earlier than Beasley's.
+The murder trial of Beasley's accomplice, Brogan Rafferty, was held before Beasley's.
 Rafferty was found guilty of three counts of aggravated murder and one count of attempted murder on October 31, 2012.

 The following month, on November 9, 2012, Rafferty was sentenced to life without parole by Summit County Common Pleas Judge Lynne Callahan.
 Given the fact that Rafferty was below 18 at the time of the murders, he was ineligible for the death sentence and the only possible sentence was life imprisonment.
 Prior to his sentencing, the defence and Rafferty had twice corresponded with the prosecution to make a sentencing deal to allow Rafferty seek parole after 26 years (first attempt) or 30 years (second attempt), but the agreement fell through for unknown reasons.

 In April 2015, the Ohio 9th District Court of Appeals rejected Rafferty's appeal for a lower sentence, after the court rejected the defence's arguments that it was unconstitutional and contrary to law to impose a life sentence without parole for Rafferty.

-In November 2021, after new changes to the law, it was reported that Rafferty will become eligible for parole after a minimum of 25 years, with his earliest parole hearing set to begin in November 2036.
+In November 2021, after new changes to the law, it was reported that Rafferty will become eligible for parole after a minimum of 25 years, with his earliest parole hearing set to be in November 2036.
 As of 2025, Rafferty is incarcerated at the Northeast Ohio Correctional Center.